Not all pain is the same.

 CFT takes a little more time than the standard physio consult.
 This is initially to allow the opportunity to properly screen and assess the pain history for likely pain drivers.
 It is a reflective process carried out in a non-judgmental way to assist in making sense of the pain.

 The next phase involves looking at how the body has adapted to the pain in how it moves and functions.
-How is pain shaping your behaviour?
+How is pain shaping your behavior?
 What is it causing you to avoid; what are you doing differently because of it?

-Then comes the challenge – to see if pain can be changed with subtle movement adaptations, breathing control and staying relaxed and mindful.
-This is particularly confronting for some as ones beliefs about their body/injury need to be encountered and assessed during this process of exploring their pain triggers.
+Then comes the challenge – to see if pain can be changed with subtle movement adaptations, breathing control, and staying relaxed and mindful.
+This is particularly confronting for some as one's beliefs about their body/injury need to be encountered and assessed during this process of exploring their pain triggers.

 If pain control can be established in any way during this initial assessment this marks the beginning of a gradual process of restoring normal function one movement at a time.
-As one accumulates bodily proof that previously threatening movements and activities can be done with less pain, the whole system begins to normalise and things get exciting.
+As one accumulates bodily proof that previously threatening movements and activities can be done with less pain, the whole system begins to normalize and things get exciting.
 Life can start to be fun again without the fear of pain getting in the way.

 These stories may help in understanding how it could help you: